Yoyo-su/ClearFlight-API/README.md

 # ClearFlight-API
-An API which provides real-time and historical traffic and weather information for airports, routings and flight numbers.
+An API which provides real-time and historical traffic & weather information for airports, routings and flight numbers.